What is Mobile Mining: Mine Crypto on A Phone

 How long does it take to mine 1 Bitcoin on a phone?

 There is no way to mine just one Bitcoin on a phone because you would need to mine one block just like traditional miners do.
 Currently, mining a block of BTC is rewarded by 6.25 tokens per block.
-However, this reward changes periodically every four years where it gets reduced by half, a phenomenon known as “Bitcoin Halving.”
+However, this reward changes periodically every four years when it gets reduced by half, a phenomenon known as “Bitcoin Halving.”
 This reward changes every time 210,000 blocks of the token are mined.

 The mining hash rates for smartphones range from anywhere between 4 H/s to 50 H/s.
 Comparing this to traditional cryptocurrency mining setups that have a hash rate of 950 TH/s, i.e., 950 trillion hashes per second, it is evident that mining BTC using only cellphones is a difficult task.